Culling the herd of moments with penalized empirical likelihood: Empirical likelihood with a herd of moments

 \subsection{Oracle EL estimation}

-In applied econometrics, there has been a tendency of collecting many IVs or creating many moments to identify the parameter of interest.
+In applied econometrics, there has been a tendency of assembling many IVs or creating many moments to identify the parameter of interest.
 In these applications, researchers often have some ideas about the relative importance of moments; in the meantime, when researchers work with more and more moments, some invalid ones may creep in.

 \begin{example} \citet{eaton2011} deem as the key moments 128($=2^7$) combinations of the largest 7 trade partners of France, which are more important than the other 1232 moments. \citet{angrist1990lifetime} treats the date of birth (DOB) as the key IV and it is complemented by the IVs generated by interactions; recently \citet{kolesar2015identification} raise the potential invalidity among these interaction terms.\footnote{Identification of the simple linear IV model requires the IVs satisfying the orthogonality condition and the relevance condition.
-However, the more relevant is an IV to the endogenous variables which are correlated with the structural error, the more likely is that the so-called ``IV'' being correlated with the structural error and thereby violating orthogonality.
+However, the more relevant an IV to the endogenous variables, the more likely it is that the so-called ``IV'' is correlated with the structural error, thereby violating orthogonality.
 There is a thin line between a valid IV and an invalid one. } \end{example}

 To put into an analytic framework a herd of extra moments with unknown validity \emph{ex ante}, suppose that $r_2$ estimating functions $\bg^{\calD}=\{g_{j}^\calD\}_{j\in \mathcal{D}}$ are partitioned into two groups: